Git-Yousfi-Neji/processesStrangerDanger/README.md

 **processesStrangerDanger** is a project designed to monitor and analyze running processes, identifying potential security threats by detecting strange or suspicious activities.
 Criterias for a strange process (these are some exaamples that could be updated in the future):

- - [ ] Unusual Usernames:
+ - [x] Unusual Usernames:
 Identify processes running under uncommon or non-system usernames.
-This can help catch processes initiated by unauthorized or unfamiliar users.
+This can help catch processes initiated by unauthorized or unfamiliar users
+> As a critera: process with *UID > 1000* the process could be considered as a threat.
 - [ ] Unexpected Privileges:
 Monitor processes with elevated privileges that are unusual for typical user activities.
 Unusual sudo or root-level processes might indicate a security concern.
 - [ ] Abnormal Process Behavior: